mohammadne/devenv/README.md

 docker compose run devenv
 ```

-## TODO
+## TODOs and Wishlists

+Here is a list of works, tools or packages that I want to explore or fix them

+- <https://github.com/denisidoro/navi>
+- add terraform binary installation
 - needs to run `eval "$(ssh-agent)"` and `ssh-add path-to-key` everythime before running compose
-- change ssh socket in container
-- mount working directory into container
-- add kind setup and configuration

-## Wishlist

-Here is a list of tools and packages that I want to explore and work with them:

-- <https://github.com/denisidoro/navi>